microsearch/microsearch.github.io/mobile/index.md

   can scroll ahead of the video to see what’s coming up later, and jump directly to any chosen spot in the video.</li><li>Viewers can jump from hit to hit while their playing video.</li></ul><p>Check out our featured apps:</p>"
-highlight1: The power of MultimediaSearch in the palm of your hand.
+highlight1: The power of VideoSearch in the palm of your hand.
 highlight2: Get a fully customized iOS app featuring your video content.
 highlight3: Scrolling transcripts, easy navigation, and full text search.
 highlight4: <a href="/contact/">Get in Touch</a>.
 Get a Free Demo.
 layout: landingpage-1col
 ---